 Due to the relatively low energy of people with schizoid personality disorder, patients may find they enjoy the use of stimulants as these can increase their energy levels.
 For some, the use of stimulants may even make them feel as if they are better able to function in society.

 Treatment for Schizoid Personality Disorder with Co-occurring Substance Abuse

-When treating co-occurring substance use disorders with schizoid personality disorder, it is essential first to address the substance use.
+When treating co-occurring substance use disorders along with withschizoid personality disorder, it is essential first to address the substance use.
 The patient is better able to make positive strides in treatment and recovery if their drug use is halted.
 By discontinuing drug use, it will better allow an individual to focus on treating their personality disorder symptoms fully concentrate.

 - Cognitive Behavioral Therapy (CBT) is commonly used to address how thoughts, feelings, and behaviors impact each other.
 The use of CBT is helpful in both addressing substance use disorder and addressing thoughts and beliefs about the outside world by the schizoid personality disorder patient.

 - The Matrix Model of treatment combines more common therapies with psycho-education and participation in self-help or peer-support groups.

-If you or someone you know is struggling with a substance use and schizoid personality disorder, help is available.
+If you or someone you know is struggling with substance abuse and schizoid personality disorder, help is available.
 At The Recovery Village, a team of professionals creates individualized treatment programs for substance use and co-occurring disorders to suit your needs.
 Call and speak with a representative to learn more about which program could work for you.